 Subway: The Stadtpark station on the U4 line is literally next door.

-Otto Wagner, a father of modern architecture, designed the entrance building to the station.
-Look out, too, for the Jugendstil portal entrance to the park next to the station (which also featured in the second series of the Vienna Blood period detective series).
+Otto Wagner, a father of modern architecture, designed the entrance building to that U4 station.
+Look out, too, for the Jugendstil portal entrance to the park just outside.
+The portal also featured in the second series of the Vienna Blood period detective series.

-Tram: Take the tram line 2 to Weihburggasse: the Kursalon sits diagonally opposite the stop through the park.
+Tram: Take line 2 to Weihburggasse.
+The Kursalon sits diagonally opposite the stop through the park.

 Address: Johannesgasse 33, 1010 Vienna | Website